 Remember it’s best to be accepted into your new course before withdrawing from your current one.

 A Diploma of Visual Arts from Victoria Polytechnic will give you a solid grounding to work as a visual artist.
 Your creative practice may include:

 - drawing and illustration

-- four (4) units may be selected from the remaining listed electives or any other training package qualification or accredited course at Certificate IV or Advanced Diploma Level.
+four (4) units may be selected from the remaining electives listed in the CUA51115 Diploma of Visual Arts qualification or any other training package qualification or accredited course at Certificate IV or Advanced Diploma Level.

 This qualification reflects the role of individuals who combine specialised technical, creative and conceptual skills to plan and realise a body of work in one or more art forms.
 Mediums may include ceramics, drawing and illustration, painting, photomedia, printmaking, public art, sculpture, textile design, wood design, digital art and glasswork.